VETERINARY HISTORY TIME LINE

 Information was passed between horse traders, farmers, and commoners.

-Deception in the horse trading business blossomed as owners learned how to alter their horse's dentition to mimic the tooth shapes and characteristics of younger horses.
+Deception in the horse trading business exploded as owners learned how to alter their horse's dentition to mimic the tooth shapes and characteristics of younger horses.
 This art of creative grinding became a crime.

 Leonard Mascall 1605: First Booke of Cattell; under the heading of 'Impostumes in beastes to helpe', advised to 'open the place with an yron, and when it is cut, then shall yet crush forth all the ill humour and matter therein'.
 He next suggested washing the wound with warm wine to cleanse it and using a mixture of 'Cherpi, (so called in French)', 'tarre' and 'oyle Olive' to 'close the sore therwith'.